 “GLM detects these meteors when they become brighter than the full Moon,” says lead author and meteor astronomer Peter Jenniskens of the SETI Institute and NASA’s Ames Research Center in California’s Silicon Valley.
 “Meteors that bright are called ‘bolides’ and they are caused mainly by the impact of small asteroids.”

-Jenniskens’ work on meteors contributes to the NASA Ames Asteroid Threat Assessment Program, which helps improve information for impact prediction warnings by studying how asteroids fragment as they travel through the atmosphere.
+Jenniskens’ work on meteors contributes to the NASA Ames Asteroid Threat Assessment Program, which helps improve the information for impact prediction warnings by studying how asteroids fragment as they travel through the atmosphere.

 “The range of altitudes over which asteroids deposit their kinetic energy — the energy of their motion — determines how dangerous the shock waves are that can cause damage on the ground,” says Eric Stern, a research scientist at Ames who is the entry modeling lead for the program.
 “The light profiles derived from GLM data are slated now to be used in a future version of NASA’s automated bolide reporting system.”